-Our 12 school site locations are uniquely developed within a standard curriculum structure.
+Our 14 school site locations are uniquely developed within a standard curriculum structure.
 Most courses and activities are elective with only a few compulsory events.
 Weekly educational themes are selected to guide programing for activities.
 Our curriculum focuses on the development of social, emotional, physical and cognitive skills.
-Each teacher provides a weekly lesson in math, sciences, cultural studies and cooperative learning.
+Each teacher provides a weekly lesson in math, science, cultural studies and cooperative learning.
 Every lesson is carefully intertwined with fun activities that engage the students while educating.
 Each program has a dedicated table and teacher for homework assistance.
-In addition, once per week students participate in reading for 10 to 20 minutes.
+In addition, once per week, students participate in reading for 10 to 20 minutes.

 There is a widely acknowledged, urgent need for improving and increasing science, technology, engineering and math (STEM) skills among our students to help them navigate the modern world and access the opportunities it affords.
 Among students who are fortunate enough to have access to afterschool enrichment opportunities, the benefits of afterschool programs in general are well documented, showing positive impacts on both academic and behavioral development (Evaluations Backgrounder: A Summary of Formal Evaluations of Afterschool Programs’ Impact on Academics, Behavior, Safety and Family Life (2011).
 Afterschool Alliance).